PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-13 18:12:31
+Last updated: 2024-04-13 18:13:04
-Random Quote: I was in the desert.
-But if visiting the sands were a crime, the line of sinners would be longer than the Nile. - Arthur Harrow
+Random Quote: Rebecca: "So, I spoke to the owner of The Sun."
+Ted: "You spoke to God?!"
+Rebecca: "No, the newspaper." - Rebecca Welton